-This alternative would connect to the existing Bolin Creek greenway east of the existing bridge, traversing the steep slope down the north creek bank to a stream-level crossing in the north side of the existing culvert (see Figure 1) and then climb back up the steep creek bank on the west side of Martin Luther King Jr. Boulevard.
+The existing Bolin Creek greenway would traverse the steep slope down the north creek bank to a stream-level crossing in the north side of the existing culvert (see Figure 1) and then climb back up the steep creek bank on the west side of Martin Luther King Jr. Boulevard.
 Longitudinal trail slopes would be kept at or below the 8% maximum gradient of the existing greenway.